Ewald Mataré: Career

 Mataré began his instruction as an artist at the Prussian Academy of Arts in Berlin in 1907.
-He was a student of Prof. Julius Ehrentraut (b.
-1841), Lovis Corinth (1858–1925), and History painter Arthur Kampf.
+He was a student of Julius Ehrentraut (born 1841), Lovis Corinth (1858–1925), and the history painter Arthur Kampf.
 In 1918, he joined the November Group.
 Mataré first dedicated himself to sculpture after finishing his painting studies.
-A great part of his sculpted work are of animal figures.
+A great part of his sculpted work is of animal figures.

-In 1932 he received a professorship at the Kunstakademie Düsseldorf.
-After the Machtergreifung of 1933 however, all cultural and artistic life in Germany was brought into ideological alignment by the Nazis; Mataré was denounced as "degenerate" and expelled from his position.
-One of his sculptures "Die Katze" (The cat) was placed into the exhibition of shame and derision "Entartete Kunst" (Degenerate Art) staged by the Nazis in Munich, 1937.
+In 1932 he received a professorship at the Düsseldorf Academy of Fine Arts.
+After the seizure of control of 1933 however, all cultural and artistic life in Germany was brought into ideological alignment by the Nazis; Mataré was denounced as "degenerate" and expelled from his position.
+One of his sculptures, Die Katze (The Cat), was placed in the exhibition of shame and derision Entartete Kunst (Degenerate Art) staged by the Nazis in Munich in 1937.
 Church commissions became his sole source of income.

-After the war, Mataré was asked to become the director of the Kunstakademie Düsseldorf, but he quickly resigned because he felt there were still too many professors at the Akademie who had been actively teaching there during the Third Reich.
+After the war, Mataré was asked to become the director of the Düsseldorf Academy of Fine Arts, but he quickly resigned because he felt there were still too many professors at the Akademie who had been actively teaching there during the Third Reich.
 Furthermore, no one was interested in his ambitious reform plans, which would have allowed fourteen-year-olds to study at the Akademie.
 However he was active at the Academy – albeit in an off-site studio – for long enough to teach artists like Günter Haese, Erwin Heerich, Georg Meistermann, Hannes Rosenow, and, most famously, Joseph Beuys.
 During the post-war era, Mataré took many commissions from the public sector; he also worked on many churches, e.g. he built four doors for the south portal of the Cologne Cathedral.
 He participated in documenta 1 (1955) and 2 (1959).